 5. You never have the feeling to be lost if you Travel to Colombia

 You always find someone to help you during your trip to Colombia.
 Once, I arrived in San Antero without knowing anything about the town.
 I was planning to go to Capurgana, and I wanted to discover some other parts of the Caribbean Coast on my way.
 The shuttle drops me in the center, and I decide to have lunch before looking for a place.
 In 10 min, the owner speaks with me, advises me a hotel and calls a friend with a bike to pick me up.

 I arrived at Manglecolorao hotel.
 I ate delicious seafood, surrounded by a lovely family vibe.
 In 3 days, I’ve been asked to play “je l’aime à mourir” with a ukulele minimum 5 times – I had the feeling to be a rockstar -, went to a mud volcano and received 34 mangos for free – That I couldn’t finish.

-6. They call you Corazon, Papy, Mi Amor, A la Orden every time you’re doing something
+6. Colombians call you Corazon, Papy, Mi Amor, A la Orden all the time

 I’m not coming from a place where you receive a thank you for every good service.
 Most of the time, it seems natural that you have to do it.
 It’s fabulous to hear a “Corazon” or a “Mi Amor” when you say good morning or thank you to a lady.
 Would you like to know my favorite?

 ” A la Orden mi Amor” – Oh my gosh, you’re killing me Mamita.
 (At your service my love)

 Check out this post to learn some useful colombian expressions.